pranavupadhyay123/Hackathon2k24CAN/README.md

 Here's a brief overview of the project structure:

 - `index.html`: The main HTML file containing the structure of the website.
-- `css/`: Directory containing CSS stylesheets.
+- `Templates/`: Directory containing All html files.
-- `js/`: Directory containing JavaScript files.
+- `src/`: Directory containing image files, CSS files and Js files used in the website.
-- `img/`: Directory containing image files used in the website.
+- `CNAME` : Domain Name

 Feel free to explore and modify the source code to suit your needs!